zmeadows/sunwm/README.md

 * cabal-install (http://hackage.haskell.org/trac/hackage/wiki/CabalInstall)
 * X11 development libraries (http://www.x.org/wiki/)

 The above can all be easily installed through the package manager of any common Linux distribution.
-If it is your first experience with cabal-install, run <code>cabal update</code> before continuing.
+If it is your first experience with cabal-install, run <code>cabal update</code> before continuing in order to download the [Hackage](http://hackage.haskell.org/packages/hackage.html) database.
 Then

 <pre><code>$ git clone https://github.com/zmeadows/sunwm.git
 $ cd sunwm